Overview

 • a Virtual Machine for the execution of ZeitControl’s P-Code;

-• a directory-based, DOS-like file system;
+• a directory-based, PC-like file system;

 • IEEE-compatible floating-point arithmetic.